honeycombio/examples/kubernetes-envoy-tracing/README.md

 $ kubectl apply -f demo.yaml
 ```

-## How to use a custom version of the Flask app image?

-A Flask app image is powering the `service1` and `service2` Deployments.

 ## Using the app

 This diagram from the Envoy documentation gives a good general idea of the